nadia-polikarpova/cyclegg/README.md

 N.B.
 We have cyclic proofs for prop_30 (49ms) and prop_73 (5364ms) but not with
 uncyclegg but these are believed unsound.

+N.B.
+The cyclegg timing is a little suspect (e.g. I time `prop_56` as taking 201ms instead of 5000 ms using cyclegg).

 | Name    | Cycleq result | Uncyclegg result | Cycleq time (ms) | Cyclegg time (ms) | Uncyclegg time (ms) |
 | ------- | ---------------- | ------------- | ---------------- | ----------------- | ------------------- |
 | prop_01 | Valid            |   Valid       |            0.673 |            0.837… |              0.589… |